-The Inclusion Support (IS) Portal is a user-friendly web-based application where ECCC services can develop their Strategic Inclusion Plan (SIP) and apply for funding from the Inclusion Development Fund if the need is identified.
+The Inclusion Support (IS) Portal is a user-friendly web-based application where Early Childhood Education and Care (ECEC) services can develop their Strategic Inclusion Plan (SIP) and apply for funding from the Inclusion Development Fund if the need is identified.

 Strategic Inclusion Plans

-SIPs also identify if additional support from the Inclusion Support Programme is needed, such as Specialist Equipment or Inclusion Development Funding.
+SIPs also identify if additional support from the Inclusion Support Program is needed, such as Specialist Equipment or Inclusion Development Funding (IDF) and must be developed prior to any IDF applications.

 The Inclusion Development Fund